apple patient

 This would make 5G internet access directly on the MacBook possible for the first time – without a hotspot or tethering.
 However, it's not yet certain whether 5G will actually be included in the MacBook Ultra or postponed to later models.

-The reason is the global memory chip crisis.
+• The global memory chip crisis.
 The shortages of RAM and SSD storage are affecting not only desktop Macs like the Mac Studio M5, but also Apple's premium notebooks.
-Even Apple, with its long-term supply contracts, cannot escape the worldwide scarcity.
+Gurman cites precisely this delay caused by the memory shortage as the main reason for his correction – even Apple, with its long-term supply contracts, cannot escape the worldwide scarcity.

-Gurman clarifies: Software is not the problem.
-The adjustments for the new touchscreen in macOS 27 will be completed as planned in fall 2026.
-However, the notebook itself cannot be shipped until sufficient components are available.
-Read more in our article MacBook Ultra: Launch delayed due to storage crisis.
+One detail unites both sides: software is not the bottleneck.
+The adjustments for the new touchscreen in macOS 27 are scheduled to be completed in fall 2026 as planned.
+However, the notebook itself cannot be shipped until sufficient components are available – and that is precisely what will determine whether it ultimately arrives in fall 2026 or early 2027.

 Price: Premium is getting more expensive